-Jesus says: "...what can a man give in exchange for his soul?",27 Not only can we not obtain salvation through any kind of payment, but also we will never be able to pay back our salvation.
-David said: "How can I repay the LORD for all his goodness to me?"
-28
+Jesus says: "...what can a man give in exchange for his soul?"26 Not only can we not obtain salvation through any kind of payment, but also we will never be able to pay back our salvation.
+David said: "How can I repay the LORD for all his goodness to me?"27

 Yet we should not suppose that Paul is only talking in jest about financial matters.
-He puts finances in their right perspective.
+He puts finances in their night perspective.
 In comparison with spiritual matters, money should be the least of our worries.
-It often is the greatest!
-As Christians, we are not allowed to worry, or to treat finances irresponsibly.
+It is often the greatest!
+As a Christian we are not allowed to worry, or to treat finances unresponsively.
 We should always make a point of paying our debts promptly.
-It has been said that a Christian can always afford to pay.
-King Amaziah was concerned about money he paid for hiring troops and he asked a prophet, "But what about the hundred talents I paid for these Israelite troops?"
-The man of God replied, "The LORD can give you much more than that."29 He does not always give us much more, but He can if we really need it.
+I heard it once said: "A Christian can always afford to pay."
+Amaziah was concerned about money he paid for hiring troops and he asked a prophet, "But what about the hundred talents I paid for these Israelite troops?"
+The man of God replied, "The LORD can give you much more than that."28 He does not always give us much more, but He can if we really need it.

-There is no hint of Paul trying to coerce Philemon, as if he can not really charge Paul, because he is Paul's convert.
+Also there is no hint of Paul trying to coerce Philemon, as if he can not really charge Paul, because he is Paul's convert.
 Paul does not remind him of his conversion to get a handle on him, but for the sake of joy.
 The joy at the moment of conversion and new birth can be overwhelming, but it is a fading entity.
 Joy does not last in its full intensity.
-Therefore, it is good, for all of us, to be reminded to go back to that moment and to taste again some of the exuberance and excitement.
+Therefore it is good to be reminded, to go back to that moment and to taste again some of the exuberance and excitement.
 Paul feels he needs this refreshing, and Philemon will need it also.
 It is good to remember where we came from, so we know where we are going.
-We need to get our bearings, especially at moments when we have to make important decisions.
+We need to get our hearings, especially at moments when we have to make important decisions.
 And such a moment it was for Philemon.